 In addition to recording adjustments associated with changes in certain estimates related to the closure of its Canadian production facilities, in the three months ended March 31, 2021, the Company recognized costs associated with the closure of the production facilities, and rationalizing certain licensing arrangements.
-This included (i) the impairment of the Company's equity method investment in More Life in the amount of \$10,300; (ii) the difference between the termination payment made by the Company to More Life, and the remaining minimum royalty obligations owing to More Life that were derecognized (refer to Note 29(d); and (iii) charges associated with terminating a licensing agreement with a third party (which included derecognizing the remaining minimum royalty obligations owing to \$18,810).
+This included (i) the impairment of the Company's equity method investment in More Life in the amount of \$10,300; (ii) the difference between the termination payment made by the Company to More Life, and the remaining minimum royalty obligations owing to More Life that were derecognized (refer to Note 29(d); and (iii) charges associated with terminating a licensing agreement with a third party (which included derecognizing the remaining minimum royalty obligations owing to the third party in the amount of \$18,810).